jessecowens/jco-asciinema-player/README.txt

 * Activate the plugin through the Plugins menu in WordPress.

 == Changelog ==
+= 1.0.2 =
+* Only include Scripts and Styles on posts with Asciinemas

 = 1.0.1 =
 * Updates to documentation and README.